kschueths/event-template/Event Planning Materials/roles-during-event.md

+# Vulunteer roles and responsibilities during the virtual event on BigBlueButton

 | When/Time | Room Name | Role | Person | Notes |
 | --- | --- | --- | --- | --- |
 |  |  |  |  |  |